-Drive two and a half hours down to the picturesque province of Ben Tre, situated along the mighty Mekong.
+Drive 2 and a half hours down to the picturesque province of Ben Tre, situated along the mighty Mekong Delta.
 This area is known as the 'Rice Basket of Vietnam', because its rich and fertile lands produce huge amounts of rice, coconuts, vegetables and tropical fruit.

 Spend the day cruising and exploring, travelling by motorised, wooden boats between the islands and changing to smaller, paddleboats in the canals.

-Sightseeing involves hopping on and off these boats.
-There may be unsteady and slippery surfaces, sometimes without handrails or assistance.
-Return to Saigon this afternoon.
+Sightseeing involves hopping on and off these boats, often on unsteady and slippery surfaces, sometimes without handrails or assistance.
+Return to Saigon.